 - How much time does a business software product have to save you to be worth the money?

-- How much money is saved by having a webinar instead of a live business workshop?
+- Can you save money by having a webinar instead of a live business workshop?
+How much can you save?

 And of course there’s also the other side of this coin.
 Like how much does it cost the business to start a meeting late?
+What does it cost when a meeting gets off track?
 What does it cost when a plane is delayed an hour or more?

 You already know this.
 I’m just suggesting putting some numbers to it.